School Committee - February 06, 2025

 IAs have a deep understanding of students' needs, strengths, and challenges.

-The school simply could not function effectively without their support.
+The schools simply could not function effectively without their support.

 However, despite the important role they play, IAs continue to be undercompensated for their hard work.